 Golfers with slow swing speeds need golf balls that have a compression rating of 70-80.
 Golf balls with lower compression levels tend to travel farther, have a much better feel, and aren’t as jarring when you hit them with the golf club.

-3. Callaway Golf Superhot Bold Matte Golf Balls (Best For Beginners)
+- Callaway Golf Superhot Golf Ball (Best Value)

 Are You In A Hurry?